Characterization of Large-Scale Functional Brain Networks During Ketamine-Medetomidine Anesthetic Induction: Methods

 \subsubsection{Anesthetic Agents}

+The neural records database is respective to an experiment that involved a \textit{Ketamine} and \textit{Medetomidine} anesthetic induction in a macaque subject.

-A cocktail of Ketamine and Medetomidine was used to induce anesthesia.
-Ketamine is a drug able to induce an anesthetic state characterized by the dissociation between the thalamocortical and limbic systems \citep{bergman1999ketamine}.
-It acts as a non competitive antagonist of the receptor N-metil-D-asparthate \citep{green2011clinical}.
-Medetomidine (agonist alfa-2 adrenergic receptor) was combined with Ketamine to promote muscular relaxation \citep{young1999short}.
-The antagonist of the Medetomidine, Atipamezole, was used to trigger and promote the recovering process \citep{young1999short}.
+Ketamine is a drug that induces an anesthetic state characterized by the dissociation between the thalamocortical and limbic systems \citep{bergman1999ketamine}.
+It acts as a non-competitive antagonist of the receptor N-methyl-D-aspartate \citep{green2011clinical}.
+Medetomidine (an agonist of the alpha-2 adrenergic receptor) was combined with Ketamine to promote muscular relaxation \citep{young1999short}.
+The antagonist of Medetomidine, Atipamezole, was used to trigger and promote the recovery process \citep{young1999short}.